Colt/garden-share/README.md

 #garden-share

-A Rails application for connecting gardeneres to each other.
+A Rails application for connecting gardeners to each other.